x95castle1/docs-tap/learning-center/runtime-environment/workshop-environment.md

       domain: training.eduk8s.io
 ```

 If overriding the domain, by default, the workshop session will be exposed using a HTTP connection.
 If you require a secure HTTPS connection, you will need to have access to a wildcard SSL certificate for the domain.
-A secret of type ``tls`` should be created for the certificate in the ``educates`` namespace or the namespace where Learning Center operator is deployed.
+A secret of type ``tls`` should be created for the certificate in the ``learningcenter`` namespace or the namespace where Learning Center operator is deployed.
 The name of that secret should then be set in the ``session.ingress.secret`` field.

 ```
 apiVersion: training.eduk8s.io/v1alpha1